LenderPanel.com

 Bank of Ireland

-• I am completing a Bank of Ireland transfer of equity application and have arrived at the section concerning defaults etc. I do some debts that I have been discharging since 2008, I understand that they have long since disappeared from my credit records.
-Am I obliged to set these out?
+• I am answering a Bank of Ireland transfer of equity request and have arrived at the part concerning debts etc. There are some debts that I have been discharging since 2008, I understand that they no longer remain my credit rating.
+Am I obliged to reveal these?

 Please list all persons who occupy the property, their respective ages and relationships to you.

-Important warnings to consider in further to the above Bank of Ireland transfer of equity Questions and Answers :
+Caveats to be read in further to the above Bank of Ireland transfer of equity Info :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Bank of Ireland conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in breach of the lease.
+Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance